mala-project/mala/docs/source/install/README.md

 For other ways to install PyTorch you might also refer to <https://pytorch.org/>.

+### Optional python packages

+MALA uses some optional packages that have to be installed manually:

+* `lammps`: Enables the calculation of descriptors, see [the instructions on external modules](external_modules.rst).
+* `total_energy`: Enables the calculation of the total energy, see [the instructions on external modules](external_modules.rst).
+* `mpi4py`: Enables inference parallelization
+* `horovod`: Enables training parallelization
+* `oapackage`: Enables usage of OAT method for hyperparameter optimization
+* `pqkmeans`:  Enables clustering of training data

+MALA can be used without these packages, an error will only occure when attempting perform an operation these packages are crucial for.
+With the exception of `lammps` and `total_energy`, these packages can be installed using `pip`.

 #### Conda environment (optional)

 Alternatively to pip, you can install the required packages within a